patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 $$

 where f (·) is the activation function.
-To describe the algorithm, let's suppose that D = {x, d} is a set of example data.
+To describe the back-propagation algorithm, let's suppose that D = {x, d} is a set of example data.
 As shown in Equation \ref{eq:output}, *$y_j$* is the output of neuron *j* in the output layer due to some input or simulus *x*.
-The error between desired value and neuron output is exppressed as;
+The error between desired value and neuron output is expressed as;

 $$\begin{equation}
   e_j = d_j - y_j.